 - A conduit between two zones can be made to protect against undesirable influences, including through the conduit, however this is not part of the requirements that follow directly from the level (SL) and other requirements for conduits and zones in IEC 62443.
 Such protection must either be realized in the conduit or at the recipient to avoid being able to influence SIS from other systems.
 (IEC 62443-2-4, SP.05.02).
-This means that requirements of the type stipulated in Norwegian Oil and Gas 070 are still necessary, see section 3.6 of this report. - In IEC 62443, there is a possibility that the safety instrumented systems (SIS) may be logically or physically separated in zones that are different from those containing the systems that are not safety systems (PCS).
+This means that requirements of the type stipulated in Norwegian Oil and Gas 070 are still necessary, see section 3.6 of this report. - 2.
+In IEC 62443, there is a possibility that the safety instrumented systems (SIS) may be logically or physically separated in zones that are different from those containing the systems that are not safety systems (PCS).
 If they cannot be separated, both need to be in the same safety-related zone.
 (IEC 62443-3-2 Chapter 4.4.4).
 For devices in the same zone, the standard does not provide any protection or independence. - 3.
 One can prevent configuration of SIS via remote access.
 This must also be verified by an independent third party.
 (IEC 62443-2-4, SP.05.09)

-The measures found in 62443-2-4 are described as opportunities (or "capabilities") that a supplier should be able to offer a facility owner, and are not explicitly linked to the security level (SL).
-On the other hand, the requirements in IEC 62443-3-3 (for systems) and IEC 62443- 4-2 (for components) are linked to an established SL, which in turn shall appear as a result of risk assessments.
-However, as discussed in section
+The measures found in 62443-2-4 are described as opportunities (or "capabilities") that a supplier should be able to offer a facility owner and are not explicitly linked to the security level (SL).
+On the other hand, the requirements in IEC 62443-3-3 (for systems) and IEC 62443-4-2 (for components) are linked to an established SL, which in turn shall appear because of risk assessments.
+However, as discussed in section 3.1, it is the facility owner that ultimately decides which requirements should be implemented, typically by establishing a "profile".
+It is therefore essential that this profile includes the requirements that are considered important for providing as much independence as possible.